ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 !!! note
     If some specification elements will be not found, then exceptions will be thrown.
 Sure, that specification is full, and that it is loaded to knowledge base.
 This method doesn't load specification to knowledge base for specified agent class.

-This method finds specification of abstract agent for specified agent implementation and uses this specification to register specified agent.
+This method finds specification of abstract agent for specified agent implementation and uses this specification to subscribe specified agent to sc-event.

 ### **DestroyAndUnsubscribeAgent**